 Cleaning Products

 Many cleaning products are considered hazardous chemicals and shouldn’t be donated.
-Most thrift stores won’t take them, along with other household chemicals like pesticides or fertilizer.
+Most thrift stores won’t accept them, along with other household chemicals like pesticides and fertilizers.
 In many places, there may be legal restrictions on owning or disposing of such chemicals as well.

 CRT TVs